BenedettoNespoli/MotionDetection/README.md

 ===

 * w: calibrate, press this letter to begin draw rects, and re-press to return to classic view
+* s: take screenshot without saving on disk
-* s: toggle auto saving on movement 1 frame each 10
+* S: toggle auto saving on movement 1 frame each 10
 * c: toggle color or white/black mode
 * k: toggle continuous mode
 * d: toggle debug (keep disabled if not a developer)